nodejs/node/doc/api/n-api.md

 * the native data cannot be retrieved later using `napi_unwrap()`,
 * nor can it be removed later using `napi_remove_wrap()`, and
-* the API can be called multiple times with different data items in order to attach each of them to the JavaScript object.
+* the API can be called multiple times with different data items in order to attach each of them to the JavaScript object, and
+* the object manipulated by the API can be used with `napi_wrap()`.

 *Caution*: The optional returned reference (if obtained) should be deleted via [`napi_delete_reference`][] ONLY in response to the finalize callback